Resources

 On Self-Care and Mind-Body Medicine

-• The Center for Mind-Body Medicine: Here you can learn more about mind-body medicine skills and the programs and work of the Center, which is directed by Dr. James S. Gordon, former chair of the White House Commission on Complementary and Alternative Medicine Policy and author of Unstuck: Your Guide to the Seven-Stage Journey out of Depression.
+• The Center for Mind-Body Medicine: Here you can learn more about mind-body medicine skills and the programs and work of the Center, which is directed by Dr. James S. Gordon, former chair of the White House Commission on Complementary and Alternative Medicine Policy and author, most recently, of Transforming Trauma: The Path to Hope and Healing.

 • The Center for Healthy Minds: The brainchild of world-renowned neuroscientist Dr. Richard J. Davidson, this Center at the University of Wisconsin, Madison, conducts rigorous research into mindfulness, pro-social behavior, and well-being.
 Visit its website for links to its publications and programs.